What is pretibial myxoedema?

 Deposited mucin promotes dermal oedema by promoting the retention of fluid in the skin.
 This results in compression/occlusion of small peripheral lymphatics and lymphoedema.

-The biopsy also shows attenuation of collagen fibres – the collagen fibres are frayed, fragmented and widely separated.
+The biopsy also shows attenuation of collagen fibres; they may be frayed, fragmented and widely separated.
 Stellate (star-shaped) fibroblasts are often observed, but the number of fibroblasts remains normal.
 Often a mild, superficial lymphocytic infiltrate around blood vessels is seen, and the overlying epidermis may show hyperkeratosis (increased scale).

 What is the treatment for pretibial myxoedema?